RILEY’S WAY CHAPTERS

-Riley’s Way Chapters bring together a group of young changemakers within one high school, college, or community group, creating opportunities for them to practice and model leading with empathy and kindness and to make a difference on a social justice issue that matters to them.
-This is a student-led model with school faculty and Riley’s Way staff support and opportunities to connect with a community of other Chapter leaders.
-By building a hands-on service or advocacy-based project with a community-based organization, Chapter members practice leading with empathy, build meaningful connections, create inclusive communities, and thrive as effective leaders.
+Riley’s Way Chapters bring together a group of young changemakers within one high school, college, or community group to create opportunities for them to model leading with empathy and kindness, and to create a positive change on a social impact issue that matters to them.
+This is a student-led model, with school faculty and Riley’s Way staff providing support and facilitating meaningful connections to other Chapters.

 ‣ Connection-Making: Create opportunities to build relationships and connections with other students, challenge assumptions, and gain a deeper understanding of different identities and experiences.